seoklab/alphafold/README.md

                         model_preset=multimer
   --num_recycle NUM_RECYCLE
                         How many recycling iterations to use.
+  --only_msa, --noonly_msa
+                        Whether to run only the MSA pipeline.
   --run_relax, --norun_relax
                         Whether to run the final relaxation step on the predicted models.
 Turning relax off might result in